Zeninari/Simple-TCU-Presence-Maker/README.md

 ### Hotkeys
-Some settings can also be toggled in real-time using Number-keys (press the key while the terminal is focused):
+Some settings can also be toggled in real-time using Number-keys (pressing the key while the terminal is focused is recomended):

 - **1** – Toggle "Time Spent in Current Area" (`time_in_area`).
 - **2** – Toggle dynamic large images (`dynamic_large_image`).